A character who should be here isn't

 - Stargate SG-1:

 - In "Bad Guys" Sam Carter was absent from the team.
-One of the characters explained that she was in Washington briefing the President about the events in a previous episode.
+One of the characters explained that she was in Washington briefing the President about the events of a previous episode.
 "Bad Guys" hinged on the fact that the team couldn't get the Stargate working and had she been present, the episode would have lasted all of ten minutes (the time for her to hook up her Naquadah generator).
 So it was a good thing overall.

 - Sam was also absent from the first few episodes of season 9, appearing only briefly by video feed, to accommodate Amanda Tapping's pregnancy.

-- When Michael Shanks wasn't available to film an episode due to appendicitis, the writers had to explain why his character Daniel didn't accompany the team on mission.
+- When Michael Shanks wasn't available to film an episode due to appendicitis, the writers had to explain why his character Daniel didn't accompany the team on the mission.
 Showing some very straightforward thinking, they decided that Daniel had appendicitis too.
 Interestingly, he is still recovering in the beginning of the next season, filmed months later, but set a few weeks in the future.

 - Parodied in "200" - when one of the leads for Wormhole Extreme looks like he could be an Absentee Actor, the SG-1 crew suggests they write his character as turning invisible - and use fake flashbacks of this happening to O'Neill to set the precedent.